Are Grains and Pseudograins Healthy?

 While many dietary interventions and research focus on the exclusion of the protein matrix known as gluten almost exclusively, other non-glutenous cereal grains contribute to the manifestation of inflammation and autoimmunity by way of fostering intestinal permeability and may initiate pro-inflammatory responses, as well.
 The proteins of grains and pseudograins are classified into water-soluble and salt-soluble albumin and globulins, alcohol-soluble prolamins, and insoluble glutelins.
 [4, 5] Albumins and globulins are considered “metabolic proteins” while prolamins and glutelins are biologically considered to be the “storage proteins“ or “defense proteins” of the plants.

-Prolamins: Prolamins are plant storage proteins that are necessary for seed growth that are found in both grains and pseudograins alike.
-Prolamins make up roughly 50% of the protein content in some mature cereal grains, and contain a high amount of proline and glutamine.
+Prolamins: Prolamins are plant storage proteins that are necessary for seed growth that is found in both grains and pseudograins alike.
+Prolamins make up roughly 50% of the protein content in some mature cereal grains and contain a high amount of proline and glutamine.

 Alcohol-soluble prolamins are resistant to degradation by gastric and intestinal proteases, and have been detected undigested, and translocated into other organs of the body as soon as 30 minutes after ingestion.
 This lack of degradation and subsequent translocation is known to cause inflammation, insulin resistance, and influence fat metabolism[ 8 ]as well as induce autoimmunity in susceptible individuals in a biological process known as molecular mimicry.
 Prolamins found in grains and pseudograins have contributed to the cross-reactivity experienced by individuals with autoimmune conditions and sensitivity to gluten, yet non-glutenous grains and pseudograins are nevertheless routinely offered as alternatives by the booming gluten-free industry.